foodcoopshop/foodcoopshop.github.io/docs/dev/configuration.md

 The script automatically changes custom order list send days for certain products.

 Do not forget to change the days when certain cronjobs run (e.g. EmailOrderReminder).
-Change that directly in the database table fcs_cronjobs.
+Change that directly in the cronjob settings (https://www.yourdomain.com/admin/cronjobs).

 ## Change the day where the order lists are sent